-But we must take this in large measure on faith because under the curse of the Fall, our fallen perceptions often don’t see it and our fallen natures often don’t believe it.
+Everything God creates is good (Genesis 1:31).
+But we must take this in large measure on faith because under the curse of the fall, our fallen perceptions often don’t see it.
+And our fallen natures often don’t believe it.
 We are disordered and pathologically self-centered.
 We are out of sync.

-The only things fallen humans tend to believe are those that sate our appetites, increase our personal prestige, align with our preferences, pleasantly interest us, operate within our desired timetable, and are convenient and comfortable.
+The only things fallen humans tend to believe are good are those that sate our appetites, increase our personal prestige, align with our preferences, pleasantly interest us, operate within our desired timetable, and are convenient and comfortable.
 In the scope of the created universe, these add up to only a very few things.

-From infancy through our elder years we so often feel frustrated.
+From infancy through our elder years, we so often feel frustrated.
 We don’t like to be told what to do, what to eat, what to wear, when to go to bed, when to get up, what to study, when to study, where to study, what to clean, when to clean, and on and on.
 We don’t like limits imposed on us by parents, teachers, bosses, spouses, children, neighborhood associations, government, or God.
 We buck against the constraints of morality, ethics, law, and even biology.

 My point here is not that we shouldn’t challenge the evil that infects any authority or structure.
 We should.
 My point is that we have an indwelling evil propensity to challenge what is good.
-We have a bent to not believe God, that his design for us — which implies limits for us — is best for us (Genesis 3:4–6).
+We have a bent to not believe God, that his design for us — which implies limits for us — are best for us (Genesis 3:4–6).
 We have a fallen desire to be autonomous, self-determining, sovereign gods.